john-smilga/react-testing-course/03-tdd-focus-flow-project/02-focus-flow-final/README.md

 ## Form Tests

 `src/__tests__/Form.test.tsx`

-For the Form component I'm going to setup tests one by one but you can set all of them at once.
+Alright, and once we have the components setup, we can start writing tests and I'm going to start with the Form component.
+Since it's our first test, I will setup all my test cases one by one and then right away work in the component but later we will write all our tests in one go.

+If you are up for a challenge, in the Readme you will find all the steps I took to write Form component tests.
+So if you are interested, pause the video and give it a shot, if not, just follow along.

 1. Set up the test environment: